Contact / About ATCA

 |Garth Popple, Deputy Chair|

-is Executive Director of WHOS and currently holds positions as: Executive Member of the Australian National Council on Drugs (ANCD); Treasurer, Network of Alcohol and other Drug Agencies NSW (NADA); Council Member, International Council of Alcohol and Addictions (ICAA).
+Garth is Executive Director of WHOS and currently holds the position as: Treasurer, Network of Alcohol and other Drug Agencies NSW (NADA).
 He was inducted into the National Drug and Alcohol Awards Honour Roll in 2007 and received the Prime Minister’s Award in 2010.

 |Gerard Byrne, Treasurer|